gflohr/Locale-XGettext/samples/README.md

 source.

 Another option is to override the method `extractFromNonFiles`.
-This method is invoked after all input files have been but before the output is created:
+This method is invoked after all input files have been read but before the output is created:

     def extractFromNonFiles(self):